betaflight/betaflight.com/docs/wiki/guides/current/SoftSerial.md

 :::info

-Smartport does not work over SmartPort with 19200.
+Smartport does not work over Softserial on 19200 baudrate.
 <br />
 With all limitation mentioned before we have provided a define to override the limitation using `OVERRIDE_SOFTSERIAL_BAUDRATE` custom define to be used when flashing firmware 4.5 or beyond.
 Note that the new `LOAD` flag arming disable flag would prevent arming when it surpasses the threshold.
 <br />